GDQuest/website/README.md

 Found a bug, a typo?
 Feel free to fix it or [open a new issue](issues/new) for it.
 Also check out the [existing issues](issues).

+Get in touch:

+- Join the community on [Discord](https://discord.gg/CHYVgar)
-If you need to reach us, you can find [GDQuest on Twitter](https://twitter.com/NathanGDQuest)
+- You can also find [GDQuest on Twitter](https://twitter.com/NathanGDQuest)

 ## Licenses